United Orient Bank

 New York, New York · FDIC Cert #23373

-United Orient Bank is an FDIC-insured bank (Certificate #23373) with $94M in total assets and $57M in total deposits as of the Q2 2024 Call Report.
-Headquartered in New York, New York, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.94%.
-BankHealthData assigns a composite Health Grade of F (30/100).
+This is the FDIC profile for United Orient Bank, an FDIC-insured bank (Certificate #23373) with $94M in total assets and $57M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in New York, New York, the bank maintains a Tier 1 capital ratio of 13.89% (Well-Capitalized) and a nonperforming loan ratio of 0.94%.
+BankHealthData assigns a composite Health Grade of C (62/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 United Orient Bank (FDIC cert 23373) is a community bank — $94M in total assets, $57M in deposits, serving the New York, New York area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 13.89% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is normal: non-performing loan ratio of 0.94% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is thin: 9.4% liquid-asset ratio.
 Banks with thin liquidity buffers can face stress during deposit-outflow events or asset-quality shocks.

 Profitability is negative: ROA of -0.17% means the bank lost money during the reporting period.
 Sustained negative ROA erodes capital and triggers escalating regulatory attention.
-Health-score trend is mildly positive across the recent-quarters window.
-The directional signal is favorable but not dramatic.
-United Orient Bank carries a composite BankHealth grade of F (30/100) as of the 2024-06 Call Report filing.
+Health-score trend is improving: the bank's composite score is up materially over the most recent quarters in the dataset.
+Improving trends usually reflect either capital strengthening, asset-quality recovery, or sustained profitability gains.
+United Orient Bank carries a composite BankHealth grade of C (62/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.